University of Notre Dame residence halls: Modern expansion and renovation (1960s-)

-Two large hall, Flanner and Grace, were constructed in 1969 at a combined cost of 6.9 million dollars.
+Two large hall, Flanner and Grace, were constructed in 1969 at a combined cost of $6.9 million.
 These two halls, with their 11-stories and capacity for 530 students each, were much larger than previous halls.
 They also were among the first dorms to offer such amenities as kitchens on every floor, air conditioning, large weight rooms, and in-dorm food sales.
 Originally, 5 such towers were planned, together with a modernist chapel in Mod Quad, but only Flanner and Grace were ever built.
 Due to their huge size in student population, Flanner and Grace became known for their rowdiness and massive multi-story parties.

 When women were first admitted into the university in 1972, Walsh and Badin were the first to be converted to female halls.
 Breen-Phillips and Farley were converted into female dorms in 1973. increasing the female population from 360 to 775.
 Lyons followed suit in 1974.
 Renovations for the transition to a woman's dorm included increased storage facilities and more washing and drying equipment.

 One major expansion of the halls occurred in the late 1980s, with the opening of Mod Quad residence halls of Pasquerilla East, Pasquerilla West, Knott, and Siegfried Halls.
 These four halls were the first one built exclusively for women and were constructed because of the large increase in the female student population.

 Further expansion came in the 1996–1997 with the construction of four residence halls in the new West Quad (Welsh Family Hall, McGlinn, Keough Hall, and O'Neill Family).
 Each carried a similar plan and build and consisted mostly of doubles with some single and triple rooms and hosted between 262 and 282 students.
 This new construction coincided with the closure of Flanner and Grace as dorms, and their transition into office space.
 In order to maintain gender balance, female residents of Siegfried and Knott moved to the new Welsh Family and McGlinn and residents from Flanner moved to Siegfried and Knott in 1997.
 Residents from Grace moved to newly built Keough and O'Neill Family.